spxak1/weywot/guides/fix_bios_boot_entry.md

-# How to add a boot option in your bios menu (UEFI).
+# How to add a boot option in your bios menu (UEFI) for any OS.

 It is frequent for some motherboards bios to lose entries to boot operatiing systems.
 This may happen on disconnection and reconnection of drive that contains the operating system (and the EFI partition.
 It may also happen when a new operating system is added along side an existing one.